aws-samples/cilium-service-mesh-on-eks/README.md

 ### Step 14 - Destroy the environment

-Make sure you are in the `terraform` path on your shell and then use the commands in the below snippet.
-The destroy process takes several minutes to complete.
+Use the commands below to destroy the environment.
+The process takes several minutes to complete.

 ```
+cd ..
+cd terraform17

 # Necessary to avoid removing Terraform's permissions too soon before its finished
 # cleaning up the resources it deployed inside the cluster
 terraform state rm 'module.eks.aws_eks_access_entry.this["cluster_creator"]' || true